Main navigation

 What are my course options?

-Only CEC-designated courses administered by the School of Journalism and Mass Communication may be used to fulfill the SCRIPT experiential learning requirement for journalism and mass communication majors.
+Courses with a prefix of EVNT or JMC are administered by the School of Journalism and Mass Communication and may be used to fulfill the experiential learning requirement for journalism and mass communication majors.

 Who can help me?